MicrosoftDocs/microsoft-365-docs/microsoft-365/security/advanced-hunting-misc-events.md

 audience: ITPro
 ms.collection: M365-security-compliance
 ms.topic: article
-ms.date: 06/13/2019
+ms.date: 07/15/2019
 ---

-# Miscellaneous events table in Advanced hunting
+# Find miscellaneous events in advanced hunting

 The miscellaneous events table or **MiscEvents** contains a broad range of events captured by Microsoft Defender ATP.
 Many of these include security-related events, such as antivirus...